-For specific infections (and symptoms) caused by mixed anaerobic organisms, see elsewhere in The Manual and see Disorders Often Caused by Mixed* Anaerobic Organisms.
+For specific infections (and symptoms) caused by mixed anaerobic organisms, see elsewhere in The Manual and Table 3: Disorders Often Caused by Mixed* Anaerobic Organisms.
 Anaerobes are rare in UTI, septic arthritis, and infective endocarditis.

 Clinical clues to the presence of anaerobic organisms include

 Anaerobic infection should be suspected when any wound smells foul or when a Gram stain of pus from an infected site shows mixed pleomorphic bacteria but aerobic cultures show no growth.
 Only specimens from normally sterile sites should be cultured because commensal contaminants may easily be mistaken for pathogens.

 Gram stains and aerobic cultures should be obtained for all specimens.
 Gram stain, particularly in Bacteroides infection, and cultures for anaerobes may be falsely negative.
 Antibiotic sensitivity testing of anaerobes is exacting, and data may not be available for ≥ 1 wk after initial culture.
 However, if the species is known, sensitivity patterns can usually be predicted.
 Therefore, many laboratories do not routinely test anaerobic organisms for sensitivity.

 In established infection, pus is drained, and devitalized tissue, foreign bodies, and necrotic tissue are removed.
 Organ perforations must be treated by closure or drainage.
 Whenever possible, blood supply should be reestablished.
 Septic thrombophlebitis may require vein ligation as well as antibiotics.